Remineralization Methods Used in Reverse Osmosis Treated Water

 2. Calcite Cartridges – these are special cartridges consisting of calcite alone to raise pH of water to non-corrosive equilibrium.

 Remineralization is an important process post reverse osmosis or desalination treatment of water.
 The above discussion gave a comprehensive overview of remineralization technology.
 Saniwater helps you understand what type of remineralization technology is suitable for your home.
-Our filter consultants have a broad range of solutions available. water filter will help you choose what type of remineralization filters your house needs, be it calcite filters, calcite and carbon filters, etc. depending upon your budget and needs.
+Our filter consultants have a broad range of solutions available. \"water will help you choose what type of remineralization filters your house needs, be it calcite filters, calcite and carbon filters, etc. depending upon your budget and needs.
 Our technicians can also help with the installation of the recommended filter products.
 Saniwater is dedicated to offering the best solutions to meet the drinking water requirements of our customers.

 Reference